SPARQL Language Reference

-AnzoGraph implements the standard SPARQL forms and functions described in the W3C SPARQL 1.1 Query Language specification.
-In addition to supporting the standard SPARQL functions, AnzoGraph includes several SQL-like and Microsoft Excel-like built-in functions.
-The topics in this section describe the built-in functions and includes usage information and example queries.
-This section also includes topics on SPARQL best practices and tips and tricks.
+AnzoGraph implements the standard SPARQL commands and functions described in the W3C SPARQL 1.1 Query Language specification.
+In addition to supporting standard SPARQL functions, AnzoGraph includes several SQL-like and Microsoft Excel-like built-in functions and extends the SPARQL 1.1 specification to add support for advanced analytics such as window aggregates and advanced grouping capabilities.

-The example queries in this section run against the AnzoGraph sample Tickit data set, which captures sales activity for a fictional Tickit website where people buy and sell tickets for sporting events, shows, and concerts.
-You can load and explore this data set.
-For more information, see Working with the Tickit Data.
+Most examples included in this reference run against the AnzoGraph sample Tickit data set, which captures sales activity for a fictional Tickit website where people buy and sell tickets for sporting events, shows, and concerts.
+For more information on loading and performing queries on this data set, see Working with the Tickit Data.